- How Wine Ratings Came to Be

 Over time, this system morphed into the 100 -point system we now have, but the main concepts of the original are still part of its DNA.
 The wine ratings are about the correctness of the wine (according to industry standards) not their deliciousness.
 This is a common misperception of wine consumers.

-Robert Parker is a famed wine critic who created the 100 point system.
-It originally faces plenty of objection and controversy, mostly from winemakers who were making sub-standard wines.
-His magazine “The Wine Advocate” offered an independent assessment, free of bias.
+Robert Parker is a famed wine critic who created the 100-point system when working for the Wine Enthusiast Magazine.
+It initially faced plenty of objection and controversy, mostly from winemakers making sub-standard wines.
+He started his own magazine “The Wine Advocate” which offered an independent assessment, free of bias.

 Master Sommeliers & Masters in Wine

-When the wine rating system was created, many wine critics had vested interests in the wines and their performance on the market.
-Robert Parker was the sole authority on wine and its ranking.
+When Parker created the wine rating system, many wine critics had vested interests in the wines and their performance on the market.
+As a result, Robert Parker was the sole authority on wine and its ranking.
 However, many excellent sommeliers continually offer well-informed reviews on the wines; Jancis Robinson, Karen McNeil, Keith Wallace, and James Suckling offer excellent wine reviews.

 Wine Review Panels

 Another way to reach a rating within a wine panel.
 Reputable wine magazines often gather panels of Master Sommeliers and Masters of Wine to blind taste these wines and score them.
 In addition, the wines are often judged blind (with the bottles covered) to ensure transparency.